Rahulnath76/Password-manager/README.md

 ## How to Run
 - copy the github repo
-- Install the required dependecies(Pymonogo, python-dotenv, cryptography.fernet)
+- Install the required dependecies (Pymonogo, python-dotenv, cryptography.fernet)
 - Configure your env file and the mongodb url
-- Open your terminal and the python program
+- Open your terminal and run the python program
 - Create account and use the app

 ## Technologies